WuRuidongReyes/angular-zero/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+The project has been changed to include the main features of the expanded ASP.NET Boilerplate.
+The changes to the project are not perfect, please correct any questions.

+Check out the description of [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate/blob/dev/README.md) on Github.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.